 Payments to Providers to Reserve Slots

 NLF: Boards must ensure that providers are not paid for holding spaces open without a valid contracted slots agreement, per §809.93(g).

+NLF: Boards must ensure that payment for a contracted slot is not made for an initial open slot.
+Payments for a reserved slot may be made either:

+once the slot is filled with an eligible child; or

+after a child vacates the slot.

-NLF: Boards must ensure that the period of continued payment adheres to the Board’s policy for contracted slots agreements and must not exceed one month following the month of the vacancy, per §809.96(f).
+NLF: Boards must ensure that the period of continued payment for a reserved slot adheres to the Board’s policy for contracted slots agreements and must not exceed one month following the month of the vacancy, per §809.96(f).

 NLF: Boards must be aware that the Board’s Average Children Served per Day target, which is based upon total child care units paid, will exclude vacant contracted slots.